-‘[P]ulpy neo-noir complete with insurance agents duped by femme fatales.’
-Faiza S Khan, FT
+‘[P]ulpy neo-noir complete with insurance agents duped by femme fatales,’ Faiza S Khan, Financial Times

 The Warehouse is an original and contemporary novel set in Pakistan’s dreaded Waziristan, a hotbed of crime, terrorism and harsh brutality on the borders of Pakistan and Afghanistan.